 Measure Details How did you spend your service pupil premium allocation last academic year?
 GTA hours to develop the role of the 'Hunton Heroes' GTA hours to lead 'Hunton Heroes' Release time for pupils to attend national events - e.g. Service of Remembrance GTA time for those identified as needing additional emotional support for their wellbeing.
 GTA time for same-day phonics interventions for those identified as needing additional support in 'keeping up'.
-1:1 support for child who has difficulties in meeting PSED early learning goal.
+1:1 support for child who has difficulties in meeting PSED early learning goal Additional teaching staff to ensure high pupil:teacher ratio in EYFS and KS1.
 What was the impact of that spending on service pupil premium eligible pupils?
-100% of service pupils in Reception are on track to pass the PSC at the end of Y1.
+100% of service pupils in Reception achieved a Good Level of Development.
 100% of the service pupils in Reception met the early learning goal for maths and for English.
-100% of service pupils are working at or above expected standards in maths, reading and writing.
+100% of service pupils in Year 1 passed the Phonics Screening Check.
+90.5% of service pupils achieved the expected standard for their age - of the 2 pupils who did not, one is on the SEND register and one is new to the school.
 Pupils have been exceptionally well supported through the running of Hunton Heroes whereby they have had a designated member of staff to work closely with them.
-This member of staff has helped to organise events with them such as a stall for the Jubilee, has accompanied them to Remembrance Day services and has supported their emotional wellbeing through weekly meetings.
+This member of staff has helped to organise events such as Armed Forces Day, has accompanied them to Remembrance Day services and has supported their emotional wellbeing through weekly meetings.
 This is supported by parent questionnaire results which found 100% of pupils 'felt safe and secure' and 'enjoy their learning experiences'.